-- a.
-No citation for a civil infraction shall be issued until the expiration of thirty (30) days after the issuance of a Notice of Violation. - b.
-After the expiration of thirty (30) days after the issuance of a Notice of Violation, the Department shall issue a citation for a municipal infraction equal to the per day fine unless remediation has been commenced and is diligently pursued.
-The citation for a civil infraction shall be prosecuted in the same manner and to the same extent as set forth in the Local Government Article of the Annotated Code of Maryland.
+- No citation for a civil infraction shall be issued until the expiration of thirty (30) days after the a. issuance of a Notice of Violation. - After the expiration of thirty (30) days after the issuance of a Notice of Violation, the Department b. shall issue a citation for a municipal infraction equal to the per day fine unless remediation has been commenced and is diligently pursued.